Wood engraving: New techniques and technologies

 This is a large wood engraving on an 1883 cover of Frank Leslie's Illustrated Newspaper.
 Such images were composed of multiple component blocks, combined to form a single image, so as to divide the work among a number of engravers.

 By the mid-19th century, electrotyping was developed, which could reproduce a wood engraving on metal.
 By this method, a single wood-engraving could be mass-produced for sale to printshops, and the original retained without wear.
+Before 1860, artists working for engraving had to paint or draw directly on the surface of the woodblock, or on paper which was then glued onto the block, and the original artwork was destroyed by the engraver cutting through it.
+In 1860, however, the engraver Thomas Bolton invented a process for transferring a photograph onto the block.
+Designs, normally on paper, could then be photographed and transferred to the block, or actual photographs used.
+This gradually became the standard technique.

 The modified technique in the wood-engraving Crucifixion of Jesus designed by Gustave Doré.

-Until 1860, artists working for engraving had to paint or draw directly on the surface of the woodblock and the original artwork was actually destroyed by the engraver.
-In 1860, however, the engraver Thomas Bolton invented a process for transferring a photograph onto the block.

 At about the same time, French engravers developed a modified technique (partly a return to that of Bewick) in which cross-hatching (one set of parallel lines crossing another at an angle) was almost eliminated.
 Instead, all tonal gradations were rendered by white lines of varying thickness and closeness, sometimes broken into dots for the darkest areas.
 This technique appears in wood-engravings after Gustave Doré.

 Towards the end of the 19th century, a combination of Bolton's 'photo on wood' process and the increased technical virtuosity initiated by the French school gave wood engraving a new application as a means of reproducing drawings in water-colour wash (as opposed to line drawings) and actual photographs.
 This is exemplified in illustrations in The Strand Magazine during the 1890s.
 With the new century, improvements in the half-tone process rendered this kind of reproductive engraving obsolete.
 In a less sophisticated form, it survived in advertisements and trade catalogues until about 1930.
 With this change, wood engraving was left free to develop as a creative form in its own right, a movement prefigured in the late 1800s by such artists as Joseph Crawhall II and the Beggarstaff Brothers.

 Timothy Cole was a traditional wood engraver, executing copies from museum paintings on commission from magazines such as The Century Magazine.